 This photograph shows a ceramic dish that has been broken—and repaired with gold.
 (This is a Japanese technique called kintsugi.)
 The cracks represent a permanent loss… but they also allow the dish to be more beautiful than it was before—and a lot more interesting.

 Though it might not seem like it now, our challenges make us who we are.
 Your experiences are the glue that holds the vase together.
-When you’re deep in the trenches of feeling broken this might sound like nonsense, but it’s true: your past has made you stronger or helped you to grow in some way.
-While you may feel broken, you can always glue yourself back together and rebuild.
+When you’re deep in the trenches of feeling broken this might sound like nonsense, but it’s true.
+Your past has made you stronger or helped you to grow in some way.
+While you may feel broken, you can always put yourself back together and rebuild.

-If you’re concerned about your mental health, start by taking one of our mental health tests.
-Or by exploring the links on this site to learn more about mental health.
+Taking one of our mental health tests or exploring the links on this site to learn more can be a start for learning more about your mental health.